 • Hide a key outside your home or give a copy to your neighbor.
 This is to decrease the stress of when your loved one with dementia accidentally locks you out of the house.

 • Cover all unused electrical outlets with childproof covers.
-As Alzheimer’s disease progresses in your loved one it will be imperative to safety proof your home similar to what you would do for a toddler. buy Flomax generic over the counter
+As Alzheimer’s disease progresses in your loved one it will be imperative to safety proof your home similar to what you would do for a toddler.

-• As dementia progresses some people will wonder.
+• As dementia progresses, some people will wonder.
 At Alvita Care, we strongly encourage putting bells on every door.
 This will alert you or the caregiver that your loved one with dementia is leaving a room.

 You do not have to embark on the journey of dealing with an elderly loved one that has dementia alone.
-Caring for an individual with Alzheimer’s disease or dementia does not need to consume your life.
-At Alvita Care, we strongly encourage you to enlist the help of a friend, professional, community support group or your local chapter of the Alzheimer’s Association.
+Caring for an individual with Alzheimer’s or dementia disease does not need to consume your life.
+At Alvita Care, we strongly encourage you to enlist the help of a friend, professional, community support group, or your local chapter of the Alzheimer’s Association.